giuseppe-messi/python-online-shop-ordering-system/README.md

 # Welcome to my online shop ordering system in Python!

+> to best view this README file you can either use a text editor that support markdown preview, or you could visit the github repository where this project live! this is the [link](https://github.com/giuseppe-messi/python-online-shop-ordering-system):

 The following is just a flow example on how to populate the store with categories and items and how a customer can add items to their order and then make a payment.

 Following this example are detailed descriptions of each class used to create this project!